Taxes Case Study

 Tax Deductions for Mom

 Ms. Konnery volunteers twice a week for the Girl Scouts of America.
 She drives forty miles each way to get there.
 She can deduct her transportation cost as a charitable contribution, but only if she itemizes her deductions.
-More likely than not, and are taking advantage of the new larger standard deduction.

 Parents’ Current Tax Liability